reswanson/assignment-1-deliverables/week3/README.md

 ### This project shows the following deliverables:

 * Passing props with a callback so the Submit on the LoginForm will update the HEADER with the user that is logged in.
-I think this shows props and state parent -> child, child to parent and child to child as the username has to flow all the way thru.
+I think this shows props and state, ( parent -> child), (child to parent) and (child to child) as the username has to flow all the way back thru.
-* I figured since the original requirements called for different permissions based on user, I should get that value soon.
+* I figured since the original requirements called for different permissions based on the USER, I should get that value soon.
-* I use a .map to go through the list of books, but I couldnt figure out how to include the key element inside my embedded table, so I should refactor my table.